-Recipients of an award under this FOA will be legally accountable to ACF for performance of the project or program.
-Recipients will be held solely responsible in the event of noncompliance by a subrecipient.
-Applicants proposing to use subrecipients to complete the proposed project will be reviewed by ACF for any management or financial problems.
-ACF may elect to not allow a recipient to subaward if it displays an inability to properly monitor and management subrecipients.
+ACF does not fund awards where the role of the applicant is primarily to serve as a conduit of funds to other organizations unless that arrangement is authorized by statute.
+In the absence of such statutory authority, each prime recipient's primary role must be to ensure the delivery of the statutorily authorized services, whether provided directly or through collaborative involvement with their subrecipient(s).
+Prime recipients of an award under this FOA will be legally accountable to ACF for performance of the project or program.
+Prime recipients will be held solely responsible in the event of non-compliance by a subrecipient.
+Applicants proposing to use subrecipient(s) to complete the proposed project will be reviewed by ACF for any management or financial problems.
+ACF may elect to not allow a prime recipient to subaward if the prime recipient displays an inability to properly monitor and manage subrecipients.